CouchCMS/Documentation/src/contents/tags-reference/date.md

 ### charset

 Some locales do not provide their output in UTF8 character set.
-This causes strange ?? characters to appear in the output.<br/>
+This causes strange ?? characters to appear in the output.
 The **date** tag can help converting the output to UTF8 if you can provide it with information about the charset used by the locale.

 For example -